jazzmano/questionnaire/resources/decisiontree/unsure_outputs.md

 If you are unsure, it is safer to assume your system generates outputs and apply appropriate governance.

 **When in doubt, assume your system can generate outputs.**  Better safe than sorry.

---

-If you select “option 2” below, the decision tree will end.
-Once completed, you can download your assessment report.